 ContentBasedScheduler: schedules packets based on the data they contain

 These modules process packets in order one by one.
-A packet server actively pops packets from its input when it sees fit, and it also actively pushes packets into its output.
+A packet server actively pulls packets from its input when it sees fit, and it also actively pushes packets into its output.

 These modules attach some information to packets on an individual basis.
-Packets can be both pushed into the input and popped from the output of packet markers.
+Packets can be both pushed into the input and pulled from the output of packet markers.

-PacketLabeler: generic marker which attaches labels to matching packets; it can be parameterized with an
+PacketLabeler: generic marker which attaches labels to matching packets

 ContentBasedLabeler: attaches labels to packets based on the data they contain

-PacketTagger: attaches tags such as outgoing interface, hopLimit, VLAN, user priority to matching packets; it can be parameterized with an
+PacketTagger: attaches tags such as outgoing interface, hopLimit, VLAN, user priority to matching packets

 ContentBasedTagger: attaches tags to packets based on the data they contain

 These modules measure some property of a stream of packets.
-Packets can be both pushed into the input and popped from the output of packet meters.
+Packets can be both pushed into the input and pulled from the output of packet meters.

 These modules generate tokens for other modules.
-A token generator generally doesn’t have gates and packets are not pushed into or popped from it.
+A token generator generally doesn’t have gates and packets are not pushed into or pulled from it.

 These modules actively shape traffic by changing the order of packets, dropping packets, delaying packets, etc. Note that the capabilities of conditioners also includes delaying, which queues are not capable of.
 Traffic conditioners are generally built by composition using other queueing model elements.